 Last year, the average American spent $886 on family and friends.
-When you include birthdays, Easter, Santa gifts, or for an excellent report card, not to mention presents from family members and friends, the number of gifts starts to add up.
+When you include birthdays, Easter, Santa gifts, an excellent report card, not to mention presents from family members and friends, the number of gifts starts to add up.

 Many of those gifts will be forgotten at the bottom of a toy chest long before the next gift-giving occasion rolls around.
-So if you feel like the holiday season is getting out of control or you don’t have the money to spend, try the Four Gift Christmas Rule.
+So, if you feel like the holiday season is getting out of control or you don’t have the money to spend, try the Four Gift Christmas Rule.

 The Traditional Four Christmas Gift Rule

-The four or five gift rule could turn into a beautiful family tradition for the Christmas season.
+The four or five-gift rule could turn into a beautiful family tradition for the Christmas season.
 The categories are as follows: